Nehapatil1402/Salesforce-Project-To-Supply-Leftover-Food-to-Poor-People/README.md

 #output of each Step followed in this app development is present in respective name folder.

-#Also Apex Trigger code used is displayed in file with extension 'apex'.
+#Also Apex Trigger code used is displayed in file with extension 'apxt'.

 #Report of Detailed Explaination of Implemaentation of App is given.